vsouza/awesome-ios/README.md

 * [MCSwipeTableViewCell](https://github.com/alikaragoz/MCSwipeTableViewCell) - :point_up_2: Convenient UITableViewCell subclass that implements a swippable content to trigger actions (similar to the Mailbox app).
 * [Sapporo](https://github.com/nghialv/Sapporo) - Cellmodel-driven collectionview manager :large_orange_diamond:
 * [MYTableViewIndex](https://github.com/mindz-eye/MYTableViewIndex) - A pixel perfect replacement for UITableView section index, written in Swift :large_orange_diamond:
-* [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout whitch can move item with drag and drop.
+* [RAReorderableLayout](https://github.com/ra1028/RAReorderableLayout) - A UICollectionView layout which can move item with drag and drop.
 * [PageFeedControl](https://github.com/rob-nash/PageFeedControl) - Add paging to your table views with a cool animation.
 * [StickyCollectionView-Swift](https://github.com/matbeich/StickyCollectionView-Swift) - UICollectionView layout for presenting of the overlapping cells. :large_orange_diamond:
 * [ios-dragable-table-cells](https://github.com/palmin/ios-dragable-table-cells) - Support for drag-n-drop of UITableViewCells in a navigation hierarchy of view controllers.
 You drag cells by tapping and holding them.